I bought this 24 foot Prowler about three years ago. It seemed to be in decent condition:

 I was unable to locate any sort of 1/8" plywood.
 It seems to me there used to be something called luan plywood, cheap stuff that was good for closing the backs of furniture projects and the like.
 But all I could find was hardboard:

 This was a somewhat complicated cut because I wanted to install it as a single panel.
 The upper half of the front of the trailer is tipped backwards to make it more aerodynamic, but I thought the lower part was vertical.
 It wasn't.
-The length along the floor was 47 inches, but it was 48 inches at the intersection point.
+The length along the floor was 47 inches, but it was 48 inches at the mid intersection point.
+Nothing was square.
 The walls weren't square.
 None of the cabinets were installed level or square.
 It was quite a challenge to get a tight fit with the hardboard.

 Next, the left front corner: